-To further test the model, we introduce impulse (temporary) shocks to the exogenous variables and examine the reaction of the endogenous variables relative to their baseline paths from the deterministic dynamic simulation.
-We consider three shocks: (i) a positive shock to government consumption, (ii) a positive shock to world oil prices, and (iii) a recession in the country's major export partners.
+To further test the model, this study applied impulse (temporary) shocks to the exogenous variables and examined the reaction of the endogenous variables relative to their baseline paths from the deterministic dynamic simulation.
+Three shocks were considered (i) a positive shock to government consumption, (ii) a positive shock to world oil prices, and (iii) a recession in the country's major export partners.
 The succeeding figures illustrate the simulation results, with the green lines representing the baseline path of the variables and the red broken lines depicting the shocked paths.

-5.1.
 Government consumption shock

-In this simulation experiment, we raise government consumption by 10 percent relative to its baseline path for all quarters of 2013.
+In this simulation experiment, government consumption was raised by 10 percent relative to its baseline path for all quarters of 2013.
 The results are illustrated in Figure 4.